Improving Epilepsy Care

 Moving from pediatric to adult health care: helpful information to ensure a successful transition

 Transition of care is a process for young adults to maintain access to medical care in order to attain life- long functioning and well-being.
-For one in six children living with a neurological condition, resources to help guide the transition from pediatric to adult health care have been limited.
-In fact, only 40% of patients and their caregivers discuss transitioning with their health care teams.
+For one in four children living with a neurological condition, resources to help guide the transition from pediatric to adult health care have been limited.
+In fact, fewer than 50% of children with special health care needs aged 12 to 17 years indicate they received adequate support and services for their transition to adult care, and ethnic minorities and children living in poverty appear to be at significantly increased risk for suboptimal care during this period.

-To help address the challenges associated with the transition process, Eisai has co-sponsored the development of a consensus statement by the Child Neurology Foundation and endorsed by American Academy of Neurology, Child Neurology Society and American Academy of Pediatrics.*
+To help address the challenges associated with the transition process, Eisai co-sponsored the development of a

 New: Tools to Support Successful Transitions of Care